 Survey Design and Participants

 This study was a part of a more extensive study on screening instrument development, for which ethics approval was provided by the University of Macau (Reference numbers: SSHRE20-APP020-FSS, EA210291).
-The online survey was distributed from February to September 2021 when the COVID-19 pandemic was at its peak using Survey Monkey platform The completion time for the WHO-5 part was approximately one minute.
+The online survey was distributed from February to September 2021 when the COVID-19 pandemic was at its peak using Survey Monkey platform.
+The completion time for the WHO-5 part was approximately one minute.
 Non-purposive sampling method was used by distributing the link to the survey to the Indonesian population who were at least 18 years old and affected directly or indirectly by COVID-19.
 The survey assessed and quantified the psychological well-being of participants characterized by: (1) being exposed to the negative impact of COVID-19 directly; and (2) being exposed to the negative impact of COVID-19 indirectly through family, friends, and the surrounding environment.
 A total of 1,084 participants completed the WHO-5 scale.
 Thus, no data was excluded for being incomplete or missing.
 These 1,084 respondents were predominantly females (72.1%) with ages ranging from 18 to 64 years (M = 24.1, SD = 8.4) and located in 26 of 34 provinces in Indonesia (see table 2 for further sample characteristics detail).

 The demographic information presented in this study is gender and age.
 The gender is coded into three coding, 0 = self-described, 1 = female and 2 = male.
 The age is coded into three coding, 1 = early adulthood (18-34), 2 = mid-adulthood (35-44) and 3 = late adulthood (>45).
 The characteristics of the sample are shown in Table 2 below.
 The majority of respondents are female (72.1%), and the minority chose to self-describe (1.9%), while males made up 25.9% of the sample.
 The majority of respondents are people in their early adulthood (88.5%), and a minority of respondents are in late adulthood (3.5%), while people in mid-adulthood made up 8% of the sample.